keboola/connection-docs/storage/byodb/snowflake-secure-data-sharing/index.md

 * TOC
 {:toc}

-Use the information provided here to share a database and its objects with one or more accounts by creating a share.
-Keboola now supports only **Grant privileges on objects directly to a share** and tables, external tables, views, secure views and secure materialized views.
-This guide can be also found in [Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-sharing-gs#grant-privileges-directly-to-a-share).
+This guide explains how to share a database and its objects with one or more accounts by creating a share.
+Currently, Keboola supports only granting privileges on objects directly to a share, specifically for tables, external tables, views, secure views, and secure materialized views.
+For further reference, consult the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-sharing-gs#grant-privileges-directly-to-a-share).

-The process is divided between _Producer_ and _Consumer._ Producer is Snowflake account where shared data lives.
-Consumer is account that want access to those data.
+The process involves two roles: the Producer and the Consumer.

+Producer: The Snowflake account that owns and shares the data.
+Consumer: The Snowflake account that accesses the shared data.

-## Producer part
+## Producer Workflow

-### Create a share
+### 1. Create a Share
-Use `CREATE SHARE` to create a share.
-At this step, the share is simply a container waiting for objects and accounts to be added.
+Use `CREATE SHARE` to set up a share.
+Initially, the share is an empty container waiting for objects and accounts to be added.

 ```sql
 CREATE SHARE <SHARE_NAME>;
 ```

-### Add objects to the share by granting privileges
+### 2. Add Objects to the Share by Granting Privileges
-Use `GRANT <privilege> … TO SHARE` to grant the following object privileges to the share:
+Grant privileges using `GRANT <privilege> ...
+TO SHARE`.
+You need to provide:
-* USAGE privilege on the database you wish to share.
+* USAGE privilege on the database to be shared.
-* USAGE privilege on each database schema containing the objects you wish to share.
+* USAGE privilege on each database schema containing the objects to be shared.
-* SELECT privilege for sharing specific objects in each shared schema:
+* SELECT privilege for specific objects in the shared schema:
   * Tables
   * External tables
   * Secure views
   * Secure materialized views

+Example:
 ```sql
 GRANT USAGE ON DATABASE <DATABASE_NAME> TO SHARE <SHARE_NAME>;
 GRANT USAGE ON SCHEMA <DATABASE_NAME>.<SCHEMA_NAME> TO SHARE <SHARE_NAME>;